EC528-Fall-2024/github-bot-kata-ci/README.md

 * Kubernetes: Manages the lifecycle of containers using the OCI (Open Container Initiative).
 * Kata Shim V2: Acts as a proxy between the Kubernetes container runtime and the virtual machine running the container.
 OCI commands/specs are passed from Kubernetes to the Kata Shim, which translates them into gRPC calls (or Google Remote Procedure Calls–a modern, high-performance, open-source framework for inter-process communication (IPC) between applications.)
-* Hypervisor: Kata Containers rely on a hypervisor (we will be using QEMU) to manage the lightweight VMs, ensuring strong isolation and superior security compared to a traditional container.
+* Hypervisor: Kata Containers rely on a hypervisor (we used QEMU) to manage the lightweight VMs, ensuring strong isolation and superior security compared to a traditional container.
 * VSOCK: Enables fast and secure communication between the Kata Shim and the VM, bypassing traditional networking overhead and efficient gRPC communication between the Kubernetes runtime (outside) and the agent inside the VM.

 In summary: